 Return on Investment

 2020 was a big reset yet for me, financially speaking.
-Prior to the lockdowns and industry closures, I had been an equipment purchasing machine.
-I started to leverage debt in order to finance these purchases, and over a period of years, I started feeling pressure.
+Prior to the lockdowns and industry closures, I had been obsessed with equipment purchases.
+I started to leverage debt in order to finance these purchases, and over a period of years, I started feeling financial pressure.
 I had always been able to make my payments monthly, but the problem is it felt like it was getting out of control.
-I was making a decent amount of money, but I was also spending a lot of it.
+I was making enough money to cover my debts, but I never felt like I was getting ahead.
 I always felt surprised at the end of each month: “Why don’t I have more in the bank?”

-When 2020 came around, I was forced to look at my spending.
-My equipment sat for months, no jobs to work on, no rentals, etc. One day I had a conversation with a friend and they shared with me how they were calculating all of their profit on equipment they owned.
+When 2020 came around and most film production stopped, I was forced to look at my spending.
+My equipment sat for months, no jobs to work on, no rentals, etc. One day I had a conversation with a friend who was working through the pandemic and they shared with me how they were updating a spreadsheet of their profit on equipment they owned.
 I had not been doing this up to this point in my career, so I thought it might be interesting to see how I had been doing.
-I had a lot of time on my hands with the pandemic and all, so I sat with a spreadsheet over a couple of days and crunched the numbers.
+I had a lot of time on my hands with the pandemic and all, so I sat with a spreadsheet and crunched the numbers.
 What I had found surprised me:

-1. The items I thought would make money just broke even during its lifetime.
-The items I didn’t think would make much actually made way more than I thought.
+1. Many items I thought would make money just broke even or had a loss during its lifetime.
+The items I didn’t think would make much actually made more than I thought.